/uses

 Overcast

-Podcasts and I have never gotten along, but this year I've been trying to diversify what I'm listening to.
+Podcasts and I have never gotten along, but recently I've been trying to diversify what I'm listening to.

 Overcast is a wonderful app.
 My two must-have features are smart-speed (removes pauses) and the queue playlist, which lets me queue up 4-5 episodes and hide the rest so I don't get overwhelmed.